Splitter — Smart UI JavaScript API

 The index of a Splitter Bar or it's instance.

-Invoke the lockItem method.
+Try a demo showcasing the lockItem method.

 Removes a Splitter item from the layout, detaching it from its parent container and updating the interface accordingly.
 This action permanently deletes the specified Splitter component and any associated layout adjustments.